rad-hombre/dotfiles/README.md

 ##Vim Setup
 My vim setup works with [vundle](https://github.com/gmarik/vundle) for plugin management.

-makeSymLinks.sh pulls down Vundle automatically.
+setup.sh pulls down Vundle automatically.

 The first time you run vim, you can tell it to automatically start pulling down relevant packages, indicated in the vimrc, with the following.